What is constructive dismissal?

 Some employees decide to continue working, even when their work conditions become intolerable or the terms of their employment are fundamentally altered.
 Unfortunately, these employees may be sacrificing more than they know.

 If your employer has made fundamental changes to the terms of your employment, you need to act on it promptly, or you may lose your right to sue.
 If you continue to work despite having been constructively dismissed, you run the risk of “condoning” the change.
-This means that you have accepted the fundamental changes through action – and lose your right to sue for constructive dismissal.
+This means that you have accepted the fundamental changes through inaction – and lose your right to sue for constructive dismissal.

 Does that mean I should quit if I think I have been constructively dismissed?